crearo/portfolio/README.md

 You're free to use this for your own personal portfolio; but please do write to me telling me you have!

- - change the static content wherever it is to suit your work.
+ - change the static content wherever it suits your work.
  - **NOTE**: Hard-refresh your browser (ctrl-shift-r) when you update the js files #19
  - change the `experiences.json` and `projects.json` files with your work and projects.